 Did you know that you can bring your phone to Ting when you create a new account?
-Well, of course you can.
+Well, of course, you can.
 We want your new service to feel comfortable and familiar.
 Parting ways with your old carrier is a phenomenal idea, but we don't want you to part ways with your favorite phone as well.
 How would it survive with you?

-Here's some frequently asked questions that customers in your shoes have had.
+Here are some frequently asked questions that customers in your shoes have had.

 - How do I check if my GSM phone is compatible?

 - Do I need a new SIM card if I want to use a compatible GSM phone on Ting?